geodynamics/aspect/doc/sphinx/user/install/local-installation/using-candi.md

     configuration files in that directory, named `candi.cfg` and `local.cfg`).
     When both `candi.cfg` and `local.cfg` are present in the directory, running candi (see below) will by default use the configuration options in `local.cfg`.

+    If you want to work without the `local.cfg`, be aware that you should enable
+    - p4est
+    - trilinos
+    - hdf5 (optional)
+    - netcdf (optional)
+    - sundials (optional)
+    - deal.II
+    and that you should consider enabling `NATIVE_OPTIMIZATIONS`.

 2.  *Installing deal.II and its dependencies:*
     Execute `candi` by running